getdish/dish/docs/next.md

 - prove we can get good ratings for specific test dishes
   - Pho, Chinese Dumplings, Risotto, Uni Pasta, Carnitas Tacos, Tandoori, etc
 - get an alpha ios app out for friends and fam
+- admin pages
-- basic community and admin pages up
+- basic community

 # april, may, june

 - April will be beta app + community ready for launch
 - May will be community building, app refinement and feature building
-- June goal will likely be to kickoff ad campaign and launch publicly -
+- June goal will likely be to kickoff ad campaign and launch publicly

 # triage